top of page

 PICNIC aims to try to establish which of the bystander narrowings will actually go on to cause another acute event, by applying 2 state of the art, artificial intelligence-enabled imaging systems: HeartFlow Plaque analysis and Caristo Fat Attenuation Index.
 Both of these imaging systems use the data from CT coronary angiography to produce data that has been shown in other patient populations to be able to predict which coronary narrowings are likely to cause further heart attack and death.

-Thanks to the generosity of Heartbeat, working in collaboration with two other research organisations, the Coronary & Structural Heart Research Group, led by Profs Curzen & Mahmoudi has been able to set this international collaboration up (including colleagues at Oxford & Soeul Universities, & Imperial College in London).
-So far, 13 patients have been recruited across the initial two sites: Southampton and Bournemouth.
-Plans are now underway to expand the study to additional centres, with Imperial London and Stoke set to open soon, and Portsmouth recently invited to join as a recruiting centre.
-PICNIC has the potential to challenge the way these heart attack patients are treated in the future.
+Thanks to the generosity of Heartbeat, working in collaboration with two other research organisations, the Coronary & Structural Heart Research Group, led by Profs Curzen & Mahmoudi has been able to set this international collaboration up (including colleagues at Oxford & Seoul Universities, & Imperial College in London).

 bottom of page